enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ## Project structure

-We require a dedicated file for including theme-related style configurations.
+We require a dedicated file to include theme-related style configurations.
 Adhering to our [SCSS coding standard](https://wiki.enigmatry.com/en/standards-and-guidelines/sass-coding-standard), this file should be within the `styles/partials/vendors/libraries` subfolder.
 If the `entry` subfolder is not already defined in the project, create it.
-Within the `entry` subfolder, you'll find the following SCSS partials:
+Within the `entry` subfolder, the following SCSS partials should be created:

 ```diff
 ├── libraries